splunk/public-o11y-docs/infrastructure/mpm-arm/metrics-pipeline-intro.rst

 You can avoid these aggregation issues by using the following options:

-* Do your own MTS aggregation before sending data to the system, by reconfiguring the OTel collector to drop unwanted dimensions.
+* Do your own MTS aggregation before sending data to the system, by reconfiguring the Splunk Distribution of OpenTelemetry Collector to drop unwanted dimensions.
 * Aggregate data using SignalFlow when you generate charts or create detectors.